 The Takeaway on the Livia for Period Relief

-If you get some terrible period cramps and pain and are looking for some relief, then you might want to consider getting a TENS machine.
-Clinical studies have shown that they are able to offer relief for many people.
+If you get some terrible period cramps and pain and are looking for some relief, then you might want to consider getting a TENS.
+Studies have shown that they are able to offer relief for many people.

 If you get the Livia, you’d probably be pretty happy with it.
 However, if you’d like to save a bit of cash, then check out the chart above for some of the cheaper options for menstrual pain.
 In terms of effectiveness, they’ll work just as well.